jamiekana/Vehicle_Claim_Prediction_Model/README.md

 Insurance fraud is a significant problem that impacts the profitability of insurance companies and increases the cost of insurance for honest policyholders.

-Everyone needs vehicle insurance and fraudulent claims can take many forms, they can be staged accidents, false damage claims, and inflated injury claims.

 By developing an accurate fraud detection model, insurance companies can prevent losses due to fraudulent claims and improve their overall business performance.